Thursday, February 6, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Home Wi-Fi router setup: The setting backup, reset, and firmware update section of a Synology router.

-Alternatively, you can manually update a router's firmware via the steps below.
+Alternatively, you can manually update a router’s firmware using the steps below.

 Steps to perform a router firmware update

-2. Download the firmware.
-In most cases, the firmware is inside a zip file.
-You need to open this file and drag the firmware to a location you know, such as the desktop, on your computer.
+2. Download the firmware, which is often inside a zip folder.
+You need to open this file and drag the firmware to a location you know, such as the desktop on your computer.

 4. Proceed to upload the new firmware.